MahmoudFarid/prediction_spark/README.md

 # prediction_spark

-This Repo will include script that predict some data from CSvs files.
+This Repo will include script that predict some data from CSVs files.